Greco-Roman wrestling: For Asian champion Sunil Kumar, the pandemic presents a very strange problem

 “My leg attack was not very good and I used to give away points that way.
 But my upper body strength was always good and so my coach suggested that I move to Greco Roman,” said Kumar, who soon broke into the Indian cadet and junior team.

-He went on to win gold medals in the Asian u-23 championships in 2018 and 2019 before making a mark in the senior circuit by clinching the silver medal in the Asian championships in Xian, China, last year.
+He went on to win gold medals in the Asian U-23 championships in 2018 and 2019 before making a mark in the senior circuit by clinching the silver medal in the Asian championships in Xian, China, last year.

 His talent was never in doubt but Kumar had the tendency of making tactical errors that cost him a medal in a few international meets and also in the 2019 World Championships against Joe Rau of USA.